 As with the sovereign-debt crisis, national interests have consistently trumped European ones in the areas of migration and asylum.
 This was illustrated in 2011, when France briefly reintroduced border controls in the free-movement Schengen area, a cornerstone of the European project, in response to the influx of thousands of Tunisian and Libyan refugees in neighboring Italy.

-The adoption of "fortress" policies by several EU member states has come at a high cost, some rights groups contend.
+The adoption of “fortress” policies by several EU member states has come at a high cost, some rights groups contend.
 In Greece, the implementation of stricter border-control operations, like its Aspida program, has taken precedence over reforming a dysfunctional asylum system.
-And while Aspida has successfully lowered the numbers of migrants entering the EU via the Greek-Turkish border, many rights activists believe that fortified land borders have simply pushed refugees and migrants to risk more dangerous sea passages.
+In Italy, the country's expansive Mare Nostrum (or “Our Sea”) rescue program was phased out in October 2014, only to be replaced by Frontex's more limited Triton program, which has a third of the operating budget of its predecessor.

-The more economically stable countries of the north have continued to offer more inclusive migration and asylum policies.
+The more economically stable northern countries have continued to offer more inclusive migration and asylum policies.
 In September 2013, Sweden announced that it would offer permanent residency to all Syrian refugees.
-Germany also committed to offer ten thousand Syrian refugees temporary residency late last year.
+Germany also committed to offering ten thousand Syrian refugees temporary residency in 2013.
 But some experts say these policies run counter to the trend of anti-immigrant sentiment that is gaining hold in both countries as well as across much of Europe.

-"Europe has historically embraced more ethnic than civic approaches to nationhood, unlike the United States, and that is part of the reason immigration is proving so difficult." —Charles Kupchan, Council on Foreign Relations
+"Europe has historically embraced more ethnic than civic approaches to nationhood, unlike the United States, and that is part of the reason immigration is proving so difficult." —Charles Kupchan

 The recent economic crisis has also spurred a demographic shift across the continent, with citizens of crisis-hit states migrating to the north in record numbers in search of work.
 And while the issue of intra-EU migration has sparked anxiety over social welfare benefits in recent months, “those who are coming from the Middle East and North Africa tend to provoke more heated political debate because of this issue of communal cleavage and integration,” says Kupchan.